dhiway/cord/docs/adr/0006-orbis-identifiers-and-pallet-indices.md

 manifest is the finite pallet/API/node/benchmark/migration/E2E/exclusion ledger; unlisted Web3 Storage code is not implicitly in scope.

 Indices must never be reused after a released runtime.
-Assets, People, Revive, and Bulletin receive explicit indices and metadata snapshot tests before their first release.
+Assets, People, Revive, and Orbis Storage receive explicit indices and metadata snapshot tests before their first release.

 Score and Honour became native at indices 97 and 99 in spec 29.
 Both are Orbis-owned forks of